Initialization data disk (Linux)

 image.png

-Partition number Indicates the number of the primary partition.
-You can select 1-4.
+Partition number Indicates the number of the primary partition, which can be selected 1-4。

 5. Enter the partition number and press Enter Key.